Wednesday, February 06, 2013

 22.6.1882 - 25.5.1950

-He came to North Borneo (later renamed Sabah) from a place in China called Guangtong XingNing (广东兴宁碑下).By the time he left China for North Borneo, he was already married with three children.
-He was probably in his late thirties or early forties when he reached Sabah.
-I discovered later that he did not come straight from China to Sabah.
-He landed in a place called Sungai Lembing in Peninsular Malaya first.
-(Read here).
+My maternal grandfather came to North Borneo - later renamed Sabah - from a village in China called Guangtong XingNing (广东兴宁碑下).By the time he left China, he was already married and had three children.
+He was likely in his late thirties or early forties when he arrived in Sabah.

-He worked, grew old without ever having the satisfaction of returning to his original birthplace, China to see the other part of his family.
-He died at the age of 68 and was buried at the Roman Catholic Church Cemetery in Mile 1.5, Jalan Tuaran, Kota Kinabalu.
+He worked tirelessly and grew old in this adopted land, never having the chance to return to China or see the family he left behind.
+He passed away at the age of 68 and was laid to rest at the Roman Catholic Church Cemetery in Mile 1.5, Jalan Tuaran, Kota Kinabalu.

-My grandfather also had a younger brother who came to settle down in North Borneo.
-He worked as a pastor in Basel Church.
-I knew him well because he and his family used to stay in the same village in Harrington Road.
-His life will be told in another chapter.
+My grandfather also had a younger brother who settled in North Borneo.
+He served as a pastor in Basel Church.
+I knew him well, as he and his family lived in the same village along Harrington Road.
+His story, however, deserves its own chapter - and will be told later.

 No comments: